 An evaluation of every faculty member's professional performance is held each year.
-All persons holding non-temporary faculty appointments are asked to prepare a report at the end of each academic year (or other appropriate 12-month period) citing their instructional activities, creative scholarship, and other professional activities and recognitions during the year.
+All persons holding non-temporary faculty appointments are asked to prepare a report at the end of each calendar year citing their instructional activities, research and creative scholarship, and other professional activities and recognitions during the year.
 Salary recommendations are based upon performance documented in these annual reports, which are reviewed by departmental personnel committees in some cases, by the department head or chair, and the dean.

 Salary adjustments are based on merit; they are not automatic.
 Recommendations for salary adjustments originate with the department head or chair and are reviewed by the dean.
-The dean then provides the salary adjustment recommendations for review by university leadership prior to submission to President or designee.
+The dean then provides the salary adjustment recommendations for review by university leadership prior to submission to the President or designee.